Key vote in Italy as Salvini seeks to topple government - France 24

 But a League victory would increase tensions considerably, with the PD likely to blame the M5S for refusing to join forces behind a single candidate -- thus splitting the anti-Salvini vote.

-And analysts have warned it could cause the M5S, which is riven by infighting and has been hemorrhaging members, to collapse.
+And analysts have warned it could cause the M5S, which is riven by infighting and has been haemorrhaging members, to collapse.

 Contested M5S head Luigi Di Maio resigned Wednesday in a bid to stave off a crisis -- but political watchers cautioned that it may not be enough.